elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 "This will be seen"
 ```

-It happens that `do` blocks are nothing more than a syntax convenience on top of keywords.
+It happens that `do` blocks are nothing more than a syntax convenience on top of keyword lists.
 We can rewrite the above to:

 ```elixir
 iex> if true, do: "This will be seen", else: "This won't" "This will be seen"
 ```

 Pay close attention to both syntaxes.
-In the keyword list format, we separate each key-value pair with commas, and each key is followed by `:`.
-In the `do`-blocks, we get rid of the colons, the commas, and separate each keyword by a newline.
-They are useful exactly because they remove the verbosity when writing blocks of code.
+The second example uses keyword lists, exactly as in the `String.trim/3` example, so we separate each key-value pair with commas and each key is followed by `:`.
+In the `do`-blocks, we use bare words, such as `do`, `else`, and `end`, and separate them by a newline.
+They are useful precisely when writing blocks of code.
 Most of the time, you will use the block syntax, but it is good to know they are equivalent.

-This plays an important role in the language as it allows Elixir syntax to stay small but still expressive.
-We only need few data structures to represent the language, a topic we will come back to when talking about [optional syntax](optional-syntax.md) and go in-depth when discussing [meta-programming](../meta-programming/quote-and-unquote.md).
+The fact the block syntax is equivalent to keywords means we only need few data structures to represent the language, keeping it simple overall.
+We will come back to this topic when discussing [optional syntax](optional-syntax.md) and [meta-programming](../meta-programming/quote-and-unquote.md).

 With this out of the way, let's talk about maps.